• Skip to primary navigation

 Here’s what I mean by that.
 Being self-employed as a virtual assistant (or a freelancer or anything else) means you have the power to determine what you earn.

-You’re the one assigning a value to your time, expertise and services, not the clients you work with.
+You’re the one assigning value to your time, expertise and services, not the clients you work with.
 That’s the good part.

 They want to get paid so they’ll just throw out a number without thinking about what a project is really worth.